The Lord’s Supper in Synoptic Gospels + Church Traditions

 In the word study on “bless” in the Quick Exegesis section, I cannot find that Jesus’s blessing of the bread leads to a miraculous transformation of the substance, under the appearances or the calling down of the Presence of Christ from heaven and coming inside or around the elements.
 One has to import this article of faith into the parallel Synoptic passages (and into Paul’s view).

 I believe that the first two church traditions overinterpret the original context.
-Some reformers seemed to be in a competition to come as close to Catholic doctrine of substance as they could without actually teaching it or crossing a line.
+Some reformers seemed to be in a competition to come as close to Catholic doctrine of transubstantiation as they could without actually teaching it or crossing a line.
 They allowed this Medieval doctrine to influence them too much.
 They were not careful exegetes, in this case.
-The latter two theologies (Reformed and Memorialism) come much closer to the original context and Jesus’s intention.
+The latter two theologies (Reformed and Memorialism) come much closer to the original context and Jesus’s intention (as I see things).

 Bottom line for this section: in the three parallel passages and Paul’s theology, there is no context for a miraculous transformation of the substance of the bread and wine or the presence of Christ in, under, or around the sacraments.
 This interpretation takes the original context of the Passover too far.
 Therefore, the bread and wine are not sacraments with saving power in themselves.
 They represent and symbolize Christ’s body and blood.
 And in the New Covenant and after Pentecost, the Spirit makes Communion or the Eucharist supernatural in the hearts of the participants.
 Faith is important to receive the operation of the Spirit, while the participants eat the bread and drink the wine.